cocotb/cocotb/docs/source/quickstart.rst

 Example 3 - Reading a value can be quirky
 -----------------------------------------
-The :func:`cocotb.triggers.RisingEdge` trigger return precisely after the signal changes.
+The :func:`cocotb.triggers.RisingEdge` trigger returns directly after the signal changes.
 No sensitive processes have run to update any signals yet.
 Therefore, one must await the :func:`~cocotb.triggers.ReadOnly` trigger before sampling a signal.
-To escape the ReadOnly after sampling a signal, the :func:`cocotb.triggers.NextTimeStep`, among others, can be awaited.
+To continue after sampling a signal in the ReadOnly phase, the :func:`cocotb.triggers.NextTimeStep`, among others, can be awaited.
 More on this in :ref:`timing-model` chapter.